 What does a clinical lab technician do?

 Let’s start with the daily duties of a clinical lab tech.
 According to the Bureau of Labor Statistics (BLS), clinical lab techs are responsible for many duties including:1

 - Performing tests and analyses on human blood, urine, spinal fluid or tissue

 - Collecting and reporting data regarding the test results

-- Operating lab equipment, such as microscopes and cell counters
+- Operating sophisticated lab equipment, such as microscopes and cell counters

 What skills do you need to be a clinical lab technician?

-An interest in science certainly helps, but that’s not all you will need if you are thinking of becoming a clinical lab technician.
-We used real-time job analysis software to look at over 90,000 clinical lab technician job postings from the past year and find out what skills employers are seeking.1
+An interest in science is certainly important, but that’s not all you will need if you are thinking of becoming a clinical lab technician.
+We used real-time job analysis software to examine more than 179,000 clinical lab technician job postings from the past year to identify some of the top skills employers are seeking.

 - Laboratory testing